 Use less, but some center-aligned text if applicable

-You can optionally use center align for some small sets of text like main page headings without detracting from the user’s experience.
-Paragraph text can get away with being center-aligned if it has 3 or fewer lines of text, any more then left-aligned should be used.
+You can use center alignment in small doses like main page headings without detracting from the user’s experience.
+Paragraph text can get away with being center-aligned if it has 3 or fewer lines of text, any more then left-aligned should be used as the text becomes too notably annoying to read.

 Only use justified text when it makes sense